 Chicago Athletic Association was restored last year into a wonderful hotel, dining destination and playground for the city’s visitors and residents alike.
 This turn-of-the-century building from the 1800s is an architectural treasure with a vast and wild history.

 Located directly across the street from Millennium Park and the Art Institute of Chicago, you can reach Chicago Athletic Association by taking the CTA #3 King Drive and CTA #4 Cottage Grove buses directly there.
-If you’re riding the train (the ‘L’), the CTA Orange, Brown, Green, Purple and Pink Lines all stop within 2 blocks of the hotel.
-You can exit at either the Adams/Wabash or Randolph/Wabash ‘L’ stops.
+If you’re riding the ‘L’, the CTA Orange, Brown, Green, Purple and Pink Lines all stop within one block of the hotel.
+You can exit at the Washington/Wabash stop.

 I live a few blocks from Chicago Athletic Association and I have stopped in a few times.
 I leave there always wanting more.
 However you decide to spend your time here, I highly suggest you take the FREE 45-minute tour of this historic building.
 Very interesting.
 However, today’s blog is about eating and drinking at this awesome place.